NCBI-Codeathons/MASCARA/README.md

 # Defining-Cell-Fate-Regulators-in-Multi-omic-Single-Cell-Developmental-Datasets

-##A simple method for identifying transcription factor mediated regulatory networks from scRNA and scATAC data
+## A simple method for identifying transcription factor mediated regulatory networks from scRNA and scATAC data

-##Dependencies
+### Dependencies

-###Docker (link) - an independent container platform
+Docker (link) - an independent container platform

-##Workflow
+### Workflow

-### Taking a sce object for both scRNA and scATAC
+Taking a sce object for both scRNA and scATAC

-##Workflow Method
+### Workflow Method

-##Deliverables
+TBD
+### Deliverables

-### A workflow that outputs a table containing a ranked transcription factor mediated network and an easy to use interactive visualization platform of the gene regulatory networks.
+A workflow that outputs a table containing a ranked transcription factor mediated network and an easy to use interactive visualization platform of the gene regulatory networks.

-#Installation

-#Usage
+### Installation
+TBD
+### Usage
+TBD

-#Input File Format
+### Input File Format

-#Output
+### Output